Gammon bomb: Operation

+Adoption

 Gammon bombs were primarily issued to special forces such as paratroopers who were issued plastic explosive routinely.
 These units found the Gammon bomb to be particularly useful due to its small size and weight when unfilled, as well as its adaptability.

-It was even effective against armoured vehicles, and paratroopers called it their "hand artillery".
+The Gammon bomb was even effective against armoured vehicles, and paratroopers called it their "hand artillery".

 It was also popular as a small amount of the C2 fast-burning explosive could heat a mug of coffee or K-rations without giving off any smoke from the bottom of a foxhole.